molily/molily.de/_posts/2019-02-03-testing-angular.md

 </p>
 </script>

-This app that enables the user to search for public photos on Flickr, the popular photo hosting site.
-First, the user enters a search term and starts the search.
+This application allows you to search for photos on Flickr, the popular photo hosting site.
+First, you enter a search term and start the search.
 The Flickr search API is queried.
-Second, a list of search results with thumbnails is rendered.
-Third, the user might select a search result to see the photo details.
+Second, the search results with thumbnails are rendered.
+Third, you can select a search result to see the photo details.

 This application is straight-forward and relatively simple to implement.
 Still it raises important questions: